tlevine/bashful/readme.markdown

 # bashful

-Implement bash javascript without doing any IO so you can use your own IO backend.
+Parse and execute bash in javascript without doing any IO so you can use your own IO backend.

 # example